 Methods include visualization, massage, and yoga, as well as other self care practices intended to help you cultivate a loving, accepting attitude during this amazing, challenging, and life-changing process.

 INSTRUCTOR: Nora Dybdal

-Learn what to expect with labor, birth, and the postpartum period.
+Learn what to expect with labor, birth, and the postpartum period in our Preparing for Childbirth class.
 Topics include: